Skip to content

 • Greasing the dish.
 I like to grease my dish with butter for flavor, but you can use cooking spray if you prefer.

-• If not using an egg wash to attain a shiny crispy crust, you can also add ice cubes to a baking sheet on the lower rack which will trap the steam.
+• Use an egg wash for crusty French bread rolls or add ice cubes to a baking sheet on the lower rack which also helps strap the steam.
 Tack on a few extra baking minutes.

 • To get precise equal amounts of dough per roll, use a kitchen scale to weigh each piece.